This course may be taken prior to or during the same term.

 Benefits for participation in the program include early registration, small classes (average of 15 students), the option to live in Honors campus housing, admission to the Honors Seminar Series, social and cultural activities, opportunities for study abroad, scholarship opportunities, annotation on the UWF transcript of Honors courses taken, participation in the Honors Commencement Ceremony, and individual recognition by UWF’s President during Commencement exercises.
 Most importantly, Honors scholars are part of the University's most vibrant living and learning community that fosters lifelong friendships and intellectual camaraderie among students and faculty alike.
 Admission to Honors Program is highly competitive.
 Students must submit an Honors Program Application and a letter of recommendation.

 To qualify, applicants must meet both of the following entrance requirements:

 See Freshman Admissions section.

 The intent of academic probation is to serve formal notice that a student may not be making satisfactory progress.
 It gives students an opportunity to demonstrate their ability to meet the University’s academic expectations.
-Students whose cumulative grade point average (GPA) for University of West Florida course work is below the minimum listed below will be placed on academic probation by the student’s college.
-Calculation of the GPA is described in the grading system section of this catalog.
+Students whose cumulative UWF grade point average (GPA) is below the minimum listed will be placed on academic probation by the student’s college.

 In addition to satisfying the GPA requirements set forth by the University, students are also responsible for observing the additional academic standards specified by their department or college.
 Students on probation may apply for a change of major; however, approval is granted by the chairperson of the prospective department.
 Students should contact the chairperson for guidance.